krishnr/JavaScript-cheat-sheet/JS-cheat-sheet.md

 // but a problem arises if x = 0.
 It exists, but will coerce to false
 // be wary of this

+// figuring out types of literals and vars typeof "Hello"; // = "string" typeof 42; // = "number"
+typeof undefined // = "undefined"
+typeof null // = 'object' THIS IS A JS BUG!

+// figuring out if an object is an instance of another object
+// checks all the way down the prototype chain var x = {}
+x instanceof Object // = true
+x instanceof Function // = false

 ```

 <a name="syntax"></a>